malessandrini/boswars-user-manual/boswars-manual-en.md

 ## In-game menu

 By pressing F10 during the game, you can pause the game and access the menu with game-related actions, like saving, quitting or changing speed.
+Function keys associated to submenus (F5, F9, etc.) can be pressed to access those submenus directly.
+Pay attention to the Help submenu (F1), it lists a lot of keyboard shortcuts and general hints that can give you useful advanced improvements, not always listed in this document.

 ## Units